-REL 880a, Sexual Ethics.
+REL 88ob, Sexual Ethics.
 The aims and content of this course are both descriptive and normative.
 It examines the sources important for a Christian (and secular) sexual ethics.
 It considers biblical and traditional sources, but also secular disciplines (e.g., biology, psychology, sociology) and contemporary experience.
-It addresses broad questions of the meaning of sexuality and gender, patterns of relationships (heterosexual, same-sex, familial, single, etc.), social construction of social norms, and more.
+It addresses broad questions of the meaning of sexuality and gender, patterns of relationships (heterosexual, same-sex, familial, single, etc.), social construction of sexual norms, and so on.
 Attention is paid to denominational traditions and to cross-cultural issues.
 Historical perspectives are considered, though most of the assigned readings are contemporary.
 Margaret A. Farley.